danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#mbsubstr-string-text-int-offset-null-int-length-null-string" name="mbSubstr">Telegram UTF-8 multibyte substring: mbSubstr</a>

 * <a href="phone.discardGroupCall.html" name="phone.discardGroupCall">Terminate a group call: phone.discardGroupCall</a>

+* <a href="account.finishTakeoutSession.html" name="account.finishTakeoutSession">Terminate a takeout session, see here » for more info: account.finishTakeoutSession</a>

 * <a href="messages.sendWebViewResultMessage.html" name="messages.sendWebViewResultMessage">Terminate webview interaction started with messages.requestWebView, sending the specified message to the chat on behalf of the user: messages.sendWebViewResultMessage</a>